-- 27. CSPs are informed by country-led national zero hunger strategic reviews or similar analyses as well as evaluations, assessments, feasibility studies, etc. They are developed in line with the planning processes of governments and United Nations country teams.
-The plans will replace separate project documents for CPs, DEVs, PRROs and EMOPs and will comprise WFP's entire humanitarian and development portfolio in a country.
-They will: - i) define WFP's position, role and value proposition based on country needs and WFP's strengths; - ii) specify those outcomes determined by or with the government to which WFP will contribute during the five-year period; and - iii) identify the strategic guidance, resources and technical support that WFP will dedicate to maximizing its own contributions. - 28.
+- 31. CSPs are informed by country-led national zero hunger strategic reviews15 or similar analyses as well as evaluations, assessments, feasibility studies, etc. They are developed in line with the planning processes of governments and United Nations country teams.
+CSPs will constitute a new framework for the implementation of programmes, projects and activities.
+They will replace separate project documents for CPs, DEVs, PRROs, EMOPs and SOs and will comprise WFP's entire humanitarian and development portfolio in a country.
+16 CSPs will: - i) define WFP's position, role and value proposition based on country needs and WFP's strengths; - ii) specify those outcomes determined by or with the government to which WFP will contribute during the five-year period; and - iii) identify the strategic guidance, resources and technical support that WFP will dedicate to maximizing its own contributions. - 32.
 CSPs are designed for a period of five years, but in circumstances such as conflict, WFP may develop CSPs of a reduced duration.
-CSPs seek to improve the efficiency and effectiveness of WFP's assistance to governments and people in need, including those affected by conflict.
 The consultative analytical planning process enhances WFP's added value, fosters engagement with governments and convenes partners around a common approach to eliminating hunger.
-The plans align WFP's assistance with national and United Nations plans and programmes, and facilitate more effective attention to food security and nutrition issues in these plans and programmes. - 29.
-CSPs will identify the national SDG targets and results that WFP is well placed to support across humanitarian and development contexts, including emergencies, protracted crises and structural poverty.
-WFP will determine with governments and other partners the outcomes through which it can contribute towards SDG 2, SDG 17 and other SDGs, depending on the country context and national priorities.
-CSPs should also indicate the criteria and/or conditions under which WFP support might no longer be required.
+The plans align WFP's assistance with national and United Nations plans and programmes, and facilitate more effective attention to food security and nutrition in them.